Value added tax

 Registration takes place via the form entitled 'Coordinated register notification'.
 Here, select 'Change/new information' and fill in the items concerning VAT.
 Copies of invoices or other documentation verifying that you have sold vatable goods/services amounting to more than NOK 50,000 must be uploaded as attachments.

 Subject to certain conditions, some enterprises can be pre-registered in the VAT Register.
-In order to be pre-registered, you must either have made purchases amounting to at least NOK 250,000 (major purchases) which are directly linked to subsequent vatable sales, or your vatable sales are likely to exceed the threshold within three weeks from the date on which sales commence.
+In order to be pre-registered, you must either have made purchases amounting to at least NOK 250,000 (major purchases) which are directly linked to subsequent vatable sales, or that your vatable sales are likely to exceed the threshold within three weeks from the date on which sales commence.
 However, there is no entitlement to pre-registration for major purchases if it is expected to take less than four months from the application date to reach the registration threshold.

 If you are pre-registered, the enterprise will be VAT-registered and have all the associated rights and obligations that this entails.